arista-eosplus/ztpserver/docs/install.rst

 Check that /etc/init/isc-dhcp-server.conf is configured for automatic startup on boot.

 Edit the global configuration file located at ``/etc/ztpserver/ztpserver.conf`` (if needed).
-See the :ref:`install_config` options for more information.
+See the :ref:`global_configuration` options for more information.

 Now, you are ready to :doc:`startup` ZTPServer.